Markov switching zero-inflated space-time multinomial models for comparing multiple infectious diseases: Application to Counts of Dengue, Zika and Chikungunya

-Between 2015 and 2016 Rio de Janeiro experienced its first triple epidemic of dengue, Zika and chikungunya.
-Using space-time cluster analysis, \cite{freitas_spacetime_2019} found that Zika and dengue clusters were much more likely in the western region of Rio (there were no chikungunya clusters found in the west), while other regions contained many clusters of each disease though they often differed in time.
+Since 2015, several countries in Latin America have experienced triple epidemics of dengue, Zika and chikungunya, placing an immense burden on the local populations \citep{rodriguez-morales_arboviral_2016,bisanzio_spatio-temporal_2018}.
+Between 2015 and 2016, Rio de Janeiro experienced its first triple epidemic of these diseases.
+Despite being transmitted by the same vector, the \emph{Aedes aegypti}, \cite{freitas_spacetime_2019}, using space-time cluster detection methods, found that Zika and dengue clusters were much more likely in the western region of Rio (there were no chikungunya clusters found in the west).
+In contrast, other regions contained many clusters of each disease, though often at different points in time.
 However, they did not investigate how these differences in clustering might depend on covariates or other factors. \cite{schmidt_poisson-multinomial_2022}, using a spatial multinomial regression model, found that cases of chikungunya were more likely in urban areas and Zika cases were less likely in population-dense areas, compared to dengue cases.
-A spatial analysis cannot investigate how space-time factors might have affected differences in the transmission intensity of the diseases, which may be important in this example, see below.
+However, a spatial analysis cannot investigate how space-time factors might have affected differences in the transmission intensity of the diseases, which is of great interest in this example.
+For instance, laboratory studies have shown that the transmission of Zika may be more sensitive to temperature compared to dengue, which is important as it implies Zika will not be able to spread as effectively into North America and the highlands \citep{tesla_temperature_2018}.

 Therefore, we apply our MS-ZIARMN model to cases of the three diseases, $K=3$, across the 160 neighborhoods of Rio de Janeiro, $N=160$, for each bi-week between 2015-2016, $T=52$.
-Our model seems appropriate for this example as there appear to be long periods of disease absence in both the time series of chikungunya and Zika cases, see Figure \ref{fig3:fig_intro} for example (overall 65\% of Zika cases are equal to 0 and 75\% of chikungunya cases are equal to 0).
+Our model seems appropriate for this example, as there appear to be long periods of disease absence in both the time series of chikungunya and Zika cases, see Figure \ref{fig3:fig_intro} for example (overall 65\% of Zika cases are equal to 0 and 75\% of chikungunya cases are equal to 0).